 Muss & Turner’s – Any list of the best places to eat in Atlanta is likely to include Muss & Turner’s.
 They may just have the best burgers in the whole metro Atlanta area.
 But you don’t have to get a burger.
 They also have amazing chicken sandwiches, fish sandwiches, veggie sandwiches, and salads.

 I’ve only been here for lunch but I would guess the dinner menu is equally good.

 And there’s a secret speakeasy hidden here called Eleanor’s.
 I won’t tell you where but if you find it, be sure and check it out.

-South City Kitchen – This is Southern food fancy-style, with some classic dishes given a chef’s twist.
+South City Kitchen – Long known as one of the best places to eat in Atlanta, this is Southern food fancy-style, with some classic dishes given a chef’s twist.

 Must-try: She-Crab soup, Fried Green Tomatoes, and Shrimp and Grits.

 Spring Restaurant – The food here is superb, and becoming renowned in critical dining circles in Marietta.
 I’ve been here once with girlfriends and enjoyed it very much.

 What do you think are the best places to eat in Atlanta and surrounding area?
 Please let us know in the comments section so I can check out some new eating spots.

 Coming soon, Metro Atlanta Food Guide Featuring Decatur Eats and Metro Atlanta Food Guide Featuring Buckhead/Midtown/Poncey-Highlands Area.

 Be sure and check out my Chicago Food Guide too.